Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Advanced-Tools.md

 **Tool ID:** `autoRename`

-Automatically rename PDF files based on their content.
-Analyzes each PDF and suggests filenames using this priority:
-1. PDF metadata title (if present)
-2. Largest font text on first page
-3. First heading or prominent text
-4. First line of readable text
+Automatically rename PDF files using prominent text near the start of the document.
+The tool selects text with the largest font size.

 Works best with documents that have clear titles.
 Scanned documents may need [OCR](./OCR.md) first.